Airbnb guest is not the one who booked

 - Click Cancel Reservation.

-The only time the above procedures will not work is when the customer is to arrive in less than twenty-four hours.
+The only time the above procedures will not work is when the customer is to arrive in less than 24 hours.
 Airbnb always tries to avoid situations where the guests are left stranded.

 So, if you still want to cancel the reservation, probably on the arrival of the guest, you will need to get in touch with Airbnb via their help lines.
 A quick log in to their website can help clarify that issue.